OpenDreamKit/OpenDreamKit.github.io/_posts/2018-03-15-jupyterhub-binder-convergence.md

 - With read-write persistent storage: corrupt the storage (e.g. the user's home directory)

-- With credentials: take any action on behalf of the user in any service that use the same authentication..
+- With credentials: take any action on behalf of the user in any service that use the same authentication.

 # Implementation status